Take a virtual tour of Juggling the Middle Ages!

 The tale of The Juggler of Notre Dame, created in the Middle Ages and rediscovered in the modern era, offers a fascinating bridge between the past and present.
 Each retelling of this story — and the story of this story — offers fresh insights into questions of faith, love, art, giving, and our complicated relationship with the medieval world.

-Our Large Print Guide, which features all wall text and exhibit labels, is available here.
+Our Large Print Guide, which features all wall text and labels from the exhibit, is available here.

 Medieval Origins: The Story Begins